 A piercing historical explanation of poverty and inequality in African societies today and the social impact of resource-driven growth, Extracting Profit explains why Africa, in the first decade and a half of the twenty-first century, has undergone an economic boom.
-This period of “Africa rising” did not lead to the creation of jobs, but has instead fueled the growth of the extraction of natural resources and an increasingly wealthy African ruling class.
+Rising global prices in oil and minerals have produced a scramble for Africa’s natural resources, led by investment from U.S., European and Chinese companies, and joined by emerging economies from around the globe.
+African economies have reached new heights, even outpacing rates of growth seen in much of the rest of the world.
+Examined through the lens of case studies of the oil fields of the Niger River Delta, the Chad-Cameroon Pipeline and the East African infrastructure boom, this period of “Africa rising” did not lead to the creation of jobs, but has instead fueled the extraction of natural resources, profits accruing to global capital, and an increasingly wealthy African ruling class.

 "The history of resource frontiers everywhere is always one of lethal violence, militarism, empire amidst the forcing house of capital accumulation.
 Lee Wengraf in Extracting Profit powerfully reveals the contours of Africa’s 21st century version of this history.
 The scramble for resources, markets, and investments have congealed into a frightening militarization across the continent, creating and fueling the conditions for further political instability.
 Wengraf documents how expanded American, but also Chinese, presence coupled with the War on Terror, point to both the enduring rivalry among global superpowers across the continent and a perfect storm of resource exploitation.
 Wengraf offers up a magisterial synopsis of the challenges confronting contemporary Africa." —Michael Watts, University of California, Berkeley